 Only time will tell how many more suburbs will make it into the magic million-dollar club by December 2016.
 One thing that’s for sure is Australia has some seriously expensive real estate!

-To find your next property (which doesn’t have to cost $1 million!) contact Naked Real Estate.
+To find your next property (which doesn’t have to cost $1 million!) contact Naked Edge Real Estate.